jakev/pyxamstore/README.md

 # Unpacking Xamarin assemblies.blob Files
-This is an alpha release of an `assemblies.blob` AssemblyStore parser written in Python (unfortunately Py2 for now).
+This is an alpha release of an `assemblies.blob` AssemblyStore parser written in Python.
 The tool expects an `assemblies.blob` and `assemblies.manifest` from an APK.
 Not all files may be supported at this time.

 ## Usage
 To use, simply unpack the required files and run the tool: